-Notes: (Formerly CCT 1020)
+Prerequisites: none Notes: (Formerly CCT 1020) Required textbook from this course also used in EN1111.

-- Understand strategies relevant to each of the stages of the writing process: generating material, shaping a first draft, revising, and editing the final draft. - Identify, describe and correct grammatical errors. - Understand writing as a process involving multiple drafts and thorough revision. - Understand the uses of tone and style in both personal and academic genres.
+- Understand strategies relevant to each of the stages of the writing process: generating material, shaping a first draft, revising, and editing the final draft. - Identify, describe and correct grammatical errors.

+- Understand writing as a process involving multiple drafts and thorough revision. - Understand the uses of tone and style in both personal and academic genres.